andimeier/deploy/copy-to-server/README.md

 1. copy the script `deploy.sh` to any folder you like, set chmod to 755.
 2. add a `config.sh` file in the same directory (you can use the file `config.sh.sample` as a template).
 This should be populated with the actual configuration values.

-**Note:** you may have to do a `fromdos` for the shell script and the sourced config script to run smoothly without warnings.
+**Note:** to make sure that the script will run smoothly without warnings, you may have to do a `fromdos` for the shell script and the sourced config script.